Fox-ML-infrastructure/FoxML_Core/LEGAL/LICENSING.md

 ## Free Use (No License Required)

-**Personal use and non-commercial academic research** are free:
+**Non-commercial academic research** is free:
-- Individual use in personal capacity (not for any business purpose)
 - Non-commercial academic research at qualifying tax-exempt institutions

+**Note:** Personal use (individual, non-commercial) is not permitted under the free license.
+Individual use requires a commercial license.

 **See `LICENSE` for the complete definition of free use.**